AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 Before we get through the code, we first need to understand on how to set a proper cost threshold to filter out unusual activities.

-* You must make sure to use multiple costs (not a single cost) so that you do not flag a random noise (e.g. network latency, CPU / GPU clocking issues and so on) as suspicious behaviour.
+* You must make sure to use multiple costs to check suspicious behaviour.
+This is because a single step cost mostly comes from random noise (e.g. network latency, CPU / GPU clocking issues and so on).

 * When you set the aggregate cost threshold very high, this will detect the "blatant" cheating.